uhub/awesome-swift/README.md

 * [honghaoz/Swift-CAAnimation-Closure](https://github.com/honghaoz/Swift-CAAnimation-Closure) - Swift extension which adds start, animating and completion closures for CAAnimation objects.
 Aka, CAAnimation + Closure / Block
 * [anpol/DispatchKit](https://github.com/anpol/DispatchKit) - An idiomatic Swift wrapper for the Grand Central Dispatch (GCD) Framework
 * [xxxAIRINxxx/ARNZoomImageTransition](https://github.com/xxxAIRINxxx/ARNZoomImageTransition) - Custom image zooming animation transition & interactive transition. written in Swift.
-* [Restofire/Restofire](https://github.com/Restofire/Restofire) - Restofire is a protocol oriented network abstraction layer in swift that is built on top of Alamofire to use services in a declartive way
 * [leoru/SwiftLoader](https://github.com/leoru/SwiftLoader) - A simple and beautiful activity indicator written in Swift
 * [hughbe/phone-number-picker](https://github.com/hughbe/phone-number-picker) - A simple and easy to use view controller enabling you to enter a phone number with a country code similar to WhatsApp written in Swift
 * [yayuhh/YYHRequest-Swift](https://github.com/yayuhh/YYHRequest-Swift) - Simple asynchronous HTTP networking class for Swift